 By default, users log into FrontDoor using their UserPrincipalName, such as “firstname.lastname@example.org”.
 If you would prefer, you can set FrontDoor to use the SAMAccountName.
 To enable this, add attributeMapUsername="sAMAccountName" to the ADMembershipProvider section of the membership.config file.

 If your setup requires it, add the following two lines to the membership.config file in the ADMembershipProvider section:

 When FrontDoor authenticates using Active Directory it enumerates all the users in the TRMS_Users and TRMS_Admins groups.
 There are several fields that FrontDoor requires to be set on all of the users.
 If you experience problems with Active Directory integration, ensure that all the users have the fields below populated:

 FrontDoor is pulling the user’s First name and Last name from Active Directory using the givenName and sn fields.
-All users in TRMS_Users and TRMS_Admins (Active Directory User Groups) must have the First and Last Name (givenName and sn) populated.
+All users in TRMS_Users and TRMS_Admins (Active Directory Universal Security Groups) must have the First and Last Name (givenName and sn) populated.